nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2015-following-fast-tracks.md

 All queries made with a `-1` as limit will fail unless you update the `index.max_result_window` setting on ES cluster (highly unrecommended).

 See [NXP-19194](https://jira.nuxeo.com/browse/NXP-19194).

+### Requirements

+#### OpenOffice
+OpenOffice is no longer supported.

+#### LibreOffice
+The minimum version required is LibreOffice 5 and the soffice program must be added to the PATH environment variable.

 ## Distribution Changes&nbsp;